Safety in Formula One: Car design

-For 2018 onwards, the FIA mandated the use of a Halo device on all cars.
-The halo—which is made out of titanium—aims to protect the driver's head in the event of flying debris or other objects from above.
+For onwards, the FIA mandated the use of the halo device on all cars.
+The halo—which is constructed from titanium—aims to protect the driver's from debris.
 While other options were considered, including an aeroscreen developed by Red Bull Racing and the "Shield", the halo was ultimately chosen.
-The halo's introduction was controversial, and met with heavy backlash.
-Since then, the device has been credited with saving multiple lives during on track incidents; most notably Charles Leclerc during the 2018 Belgian Grand Prix, Romain Grosjean during the 2020 Bahrain Grand Prix, Lewis Hamilton during the 2021 Italian Grand Prix, and Zhou Guanyu during the 2022 British Grand Prix.
-In addition to the halo, roll hoops are placed in front and behind the driver to minimize the impact in the event that a car flips over.
+The halo was initially controversial, prompting scepticism from drivers and critics.
+Since then, the device has been credited with potentially saving multiple lives during on track incidents, most notably: Charles Leclerc during the 2018 Belgian Grand Prix, Romain Grosjean during the 2020 Bahrain Grand Prix, Lewis Hamilton during the 2021 Italian Grand Prix, and Zhou Guanyu during the 2022 British Grand Prix.
+In addition to the halo, roll hoops are placed in front and behind the driver to prevent contact with the surface in the event of a rollover.